bugzmanov/nes_ebook/src/chapter_6_4.md

 <div style="text-align:center"><img src="./images/ch6.4/image_5_palette_table.png" width="100%"/></div>

 A single tile can be drawn using only one palette from the palette table.
-For background tiles, the last 64 bytes of each nametable are reserved for assigning a specific palette to a part of a background.
+For background tiles, the last 64 bytes of each nametable are reserved for assigning a specific palette to a part of the background.
 This section is called an attribute table.

 A byte in an attribute table controls palettes for 4 meta-tiles. (a meta tile is a space composed of 4x4 tiles) A byte is composed of four 2bits blocks.
 And each block is assigning a background palette for four neighboring tiles.